SOULSTROMER/To-Do-List/README.md

-Simple to-do-list for practicing by putting everything together - not built with asthetics or perfection in mind.
+Simple to-do-list for practicing by putting everything together - not built with UI, UX , asthetics or perfection in mind.